-The Board of Directors (the "Board") of RBC Bearings Incorporated (the "Company") is soliciting proxies from its stockholders to be used at the annual meeting of stockholders to be held on Monday, September 12, 2016, beginning at 9:00 a.m., local time, at Building B, 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478, and at any postponements or adjournments thereof.
-This proxy statement, a proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended April 2, 2016 are being mailed, or made available via the internet as described below, to stockholders on or about July 29, 2016.
-The fiscal years ended March 31, 2012, March 30, 2013, March 29, 2014, March 28, 2015, April 2, 2016 and April 1, 2017 are referred to respectively as "fiscal 2012", "fiscal 2013", "fiscal 2014", "fiscal 2015", "fiscal 2016" and "fiscal 2017" in this proxy statement.
+The Board of Directors (the "Board") of RBC Bearings Incorporated (the "Company") is soliciting proxies from its stockholders to be used at the annual meeting of stockholders to be held on Wednesday, September 12, 2018, beginning at 9:00 a.m., local time, at Building B, 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478, and at any postponements or adjournments thereof.
+This proxy statement, a proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2018 are being mailed, or made available via the internet as described below, to stockholders on or about July 27, 2018.
+The fiscal years ended March 31, 2012, March 30, 2013, March 29, 2014, March 28, 2015, April 1, 2016, April 1, 2017, March 31, 2018 and March 30, 2019 are referred to respectively as "fiscal 2012", "fiscal 2013", "fiscal 2014", "fiscal 2015", "fiscal 2016", "fiscal 2017", "fiscal 2018" and "fiscal 2019" in this proxy statement.
+As used in this proxy statement, the terms "we", "us", "our", "RBC" and "the Company" mean RBC Bearings Incorporated and its subsidiaries, unless the context indicates another meaning.

 This year, the Company is furnishing proxy materials to stockholders via the internet.
 If you received a Notice of Internet Availability of Proxy Materials (the "Notice") by mail, you will not receive a printed copy of the proxy materials unless you specifically request one.
 The Notice instructs you on how to access and review all of the important information contained in the proxy statement and annual report as well as how to submit your proxy over the internet.
 If you received the Notice and would still like to receive a printed copy of our proxy materials, you should follow the instructions for requesting these materials included in the Notice.
-We plan to mail the Notice to stockholders on or about July 29, 2016.
-We will also continue to mail a printed copy of this proxy statement and form of proxy to certain stockholders and we expect that mailing to also begin on or about July 29, 2016.
+We plan to mail the Notice to stockholders on or about July 27, 2018.
+We will also continue to mail a printed copy of this proxy statement and form of proxy to certain stockholders and we expect that mailing to also begin on or about July 27, 2018.